yannickdils/Workshop-GettingStartedWithIaC/module 5/readme.md

 Notice that Visual Studio Code automatically suggests property names as you type.
 The Bicep extension for Visual Studio Code understands the resources you're defining in your template, and it lists the available properties and values that you can use.

-5. Update the name of the storage account from toylaunchstorage to something that's likely to be unique.
+5. Update the name of the storage account from myhogentstorage to something that's likely to be unique.
 Make sure the name is all lowercase, without any special characters, and fewer than 24 characters.
 6. Save the changes to the file.

 ## Deploy the Bicep template to Azure